Joe Krabbenhoft

-Joseph Krabbenhoft (born March 24, 1987) is a retired American professional basketball player and current associate head coach at the University of Wisconsin.
+Joseph Krabbenhoft (born March 24, 1987) is an American former professional basketball player and current associate head coach at the University of Wisconsin.

 College career

 Born in Spring Valley, Illinois, Krabbenhoft played college basketball for the Wisconsin Badgers from 2005 to 2009.

 Professional career

 Krabbenhoft began his professional career in 2009 with the NBA D-League club Sioux Falls Skyforce.
 He then moved to the Korean League club Seoul SK Knights.
 He next signed with the Spanish Second Division club CE Lleida Bàsquet at the start of the 2010–11 season, before moving that same season to the Greek League club Panellinios Basket.

 Coaching career

 On July 11, 2012, the University of Wisconsin announced that Krabbenhoft had been hired as the new video coordinator on head coach Bo Ryan's staff for the 2012–2013 men's basketball season.
 He succeeded former Wisconsin guard and current UW-Milwaukee assistant coach Sharif Chambliss in the role.
 After a year as the Badgers' video coordinator, South Dakota State hired Krabbenhoft as an assistant coach.
 Krabbenhoft spent three seasons coaching at South Dakota State before returning to Wisconsin as an assistant head coach under head coach Greg Gard in 2016.